Dubai: Country and Foreign Investment

 Economy and Currency

-Petroleum has traditionally dominated the economy of the UAE.
-The immense wealth has been invested in capital improvements and social services in all seven of the emirates.
+For decades, the economy of the UAE has been dominated by petroleum.
+The immense wealth oil has generated has been invested in capital improvements and social services in all seven emirates.
 Petroleum production is centred in Abu Dhabi and Dubai.
-Industrial development is essentially petroleum related and is limited by a lack of trained personnel and raw materials.
+Industrial development is essentially related to oil refining and allied industries, though it is limited by a lack of trained personnel and raw materials.

-The emirate of Dubai is strategically located between Africa and the Middle East and between the Far East and Europe, making it a gateway to over 1.5 billion consumers located in countries surrounding the Red Sea and the Gulf.
-It has a superb infrastructure with the consequence that it has become a key link in the global transport and distribution system.
+Dubai is ideally placed between Africa and the Middle East and between the Far East and Europe, making it a gateway to over 1.5 billion consumers in countries surrounding the Red Sea and the Gulf.
+Its superb infrastructure has enabled it to become a key link in the global transport and distribution system.
+This now forms a significant component of the emirate’s economy.

 Despite a relatively small population, in 2011, total non-oil imports stood at US$185.6bn.
 The reason is that Dubai is the major re-export centre for the region.
 Many of the economies of the region served by Dubai are still at a relatively early stage of development, so there is plenty of long term scope for diversification and expansion in the future.
 Another important consideration is Dubai's rapidly developing role as a supplier to such emerging markets as India, the CIS, Central Asia and South Africa.
 Total non-oil trade reached a record US$297bn in 2012.

 There are no foreign exchange controls, quotas or trade barriers.
-Import duties are extremely low, and many products are exempt.
+Import duties are extremely low, with many products being exempt.
 The UAE dirham is freely convertible and is linked to the US dollar, the currency in which oil revenues are paid.
-The current exchange rate is AED3.67 = US$1 and no revaluation has occurred since 1977.
+The current exchange rate is AED3.6725 = US$1 and no revaluation has occurred since pegging was introduced in 1978.

 Following the success of the Jebel Ali free zone, the government has developed Dubai Internet City (DIC), which has a highly developed technical infrastructure.